JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 });
 ```

-In the success case we get an array of records, in the failure case a JS error is thrown.
+In the success case, we get an array of records, in the failure case a JS error is thrown.

 ## Async Support

-My db does not have any async code yet so lets play with a dummy example.
+My db does not have any async code yet so let's play with a dummy example.

 To enable async support you can enable the `tokio_rt` feature on the napi crate in the `Cargo.toml`